#ruby #rails #fullstack #webdev

 If I Had a Do Over

 In the spirit of not repeating myself, mistakes included, a couple of take-aways that Im sure will be useful to retain for future projects would be the use of polymorphic associations on my object models if I needed to recreate similar relationships.
 Simple things like remembering to add regex for end of string in date and number range validations, and watching out for missing attribute references on forms, and form label helpers.
 I learned about handling deprecated gems in my app, and correcting security vulnerabilities created by the use of popular gems.
 With my unanticipated electrical, hardware and network issues, I got side lessons in hardware repair and replacement, open neutral electrical wiring, uninterrupted power supplies, wifi extenders and long range wifi antennas, and a refresher on setting up linux development environments with my replacement laptop.
-All in all I would say these challenges provided me with a pretty well rounded curriculum in all things web development All are lessons I am eager to retain.
+All in all I would say these challenges provided me with a pretty well rounded learning experience.

 A demo of this application can be found here!atxrenegade/Harleigh Abel